What is Electrical Estimating?

 4. Perform a material takeoff:

-Performing a material takeoff is essentially taking inventory of all the materials needed for a construction project.
+Performing a material takeoff is essentially taking inventory of all the materials needed for a construction project, including understanding the electrical systems required for the project.
 Think of it like making a detailed shopping list based on blueprints and specifications.
 The material takeoff sheet may include the following:

 • Electrical wiring